edenlabllc/playbook/branching.md

 After release branch is created:

-  - CI won't build if there are any commits in a release branch that don't have `[minor]` tag.
-(You cant release features to a maintenance branch).
+  - CI won't build if there are any commits in a release branch that don't have `[patch]` tag.
+(You cant release minors to a maintenance branch).
   - CI won't build new releases in `master` branch for `0.4.X` versions.

 ## Hotfixing code in maintenanced releases